Live-Charts/WebSiteDocs/v1/Install/index.md

 ﻿# Install

-UWP does not support all the features WPF does yet.{ ?uwp, .doc-alert }
+UWP does not support all the features WPF does yet.{?uwp, .doc-alert}

 This article was built using visual studio2015, off-line installation help?
 [try this guide](http://stackoverflow.com/questions/8120289/is-there-a-way-to-download-packages-from-nuget-org-then-do-an-offline-installati).{.doc-alert}